 We are passionate about our wonderful Peak District and love sharing our special place with everyone.

-Our friendly Pygmy goats will also keep you entertained and you will see our free range hens strutting about the farmyard!
+Our friendly pygmy goats will also keep you entertained and you will see our free range hens strutting about the farmyard!

 Meet Farmer David and other animals and discover where your food comes from.